loopbackio/loopback-next/SECURITY.md

 If you think you have discovered a new security issue with any StrongLoop package, **please do not report it on GitHub**.
-Instead, send an email to reachsl@us.ibm.com with a full description and steps to reproduce.
+Instead, send an email to reachsl@us.ibm.com with the following details:

+- Full description of the vulnerability.
+- Steps to reproduce the issue.
+- Possible solutions.

+If you are sending us any logs as part of the report, then make sure to redact any sensitive data from them.